Skip to main content

 Creating manual appointmentsโ€‹

-The default flow in Dime.Scheduler is that jobs and tasks (originating from the back-office applications) are converted into appointments (in Dime.Scheduler) which are then sent back to the back-office applications.
-However it is possible that planners want to create appointments that are not backed by tasks or jobs.
-These are called manual appointments and can be created in two ways:
+In the default Dime.Scheduler flow, jobs and tasks come from the back-office applications, are converted into appointments in Dime.Scheduler, and are then sent back to the back-office applications.
+Planners sometimes need appointments that are not backed by a task or job.
+These are called manual appointments, and you can create them in two ways.

-The first way is via the context menu.
-By right clicking on an empty cell in the planning board and selecting the 'New' option, the appointment editor will be opened.
-The planner just needs to enter a subject and then the record can be created.
-The duration of the appointment that will be populated by default depends on the view that the planner is currently working in: a time slot in the day view equals one hour whereas in the other views it is one day.
-Dime.Scheduler will use the start date that you selected and it will add the duration of one time slot to calculate the end time of the appointment.
-Obviously you can change these values afterwards in the appointment editor.
+The first is through the context menu.
+Right-click an empty cell in the planning board and select the 'New' option to open the appointment editor.
+Enter a subject and the record can be created.
+The default duration depends on the view you are working in: a time slot equals one hour in the day view, and one day in the other views.
+Dime.Scheduler takes the start date you selected and adds one time slot to calculate the end time.
+You can change any of these values afterwards in the appointment editor.

-The second way is to do a drag create operation.
-To do this, click and hold and start dragging your mouse to the right.
-When you release the click, the appointment editor will be prompted.
-Just like the previous way, the resource and dates are populated by default using the contextual information.
-The only required field now is the subject, which unlocks the save button.
-All of this is depicted in this screen capture:
+The second is a drag create operation.
+Click and hold, then drag the mouse to the right.
+When you release, the appointment editor opens.
+As with the context menu, the resource and dates are filled in from the surrounding context.
+The only required field is the subject, which unlocks the save button.

 Create manual appointment